 Quick Answer

-Agile is an iterative, incremental approach to project delivery based on the Agile Manifesto (2001) and its 12 principles.
-Rather than defining everything upfront, teams work in short sprints or iterations, delivering working output and incorporating feedback continuously.
-The most common frameworks are Scrum (sprints, backlog, ceremonies), Kanban (flow-based, WIP limits) and SAFe (enterprise scale).
-Agile is best when requirements will evolve — Waterfall is better when they are fixed.
+Agile is an iterative, incremental approach to project delivery.
+It is based on the Agile Manifesto published in 2001 and its 12 principles.
+Instead of planning everything upfront, teams work in short sprints or iterations.
+They deliver working output.
+They get feedback.
+Then they improve.
+The most popular frameworks are Scrum (sprints and ceremonies), Kanban (flow-based with WIP limits) and SAFe (for large enterprises).
+Use Agile when requirements will change.
+Use Waterfall when they are fixed.

 71%